eightus/HeyPi/README.md

    - Speak into mic
    - Release the button
 4. Once the voice message is recorded the program will upload it into the cloud storage and all other pi subscribed to the MQTT topic will receive and download the voice file from the cloud storage
+5. Dashboard will update itself periodically based on the MQTT transmissions from the pi.
+6. An LED can be turned on and off on the dashboard by clicking.